stellarsquall/chef-fundamentals-lab_day1/02_recipes/README.md

     * `sudo chef-client --local-mode install_server.rb`
     * Note that this example assumes we're running the command in the same directory where the recipe is stored.
     * The chef-client would then compile the recipe, turning the resources found into pure Ruby code that can be used to make system-level changes.
     * The chef-client is lazy.
 If the package at the requested version is already installed, then no action is taken.
 If a lower version is installed, the newer version is installed on top of the older one.
-In this situation it may be more preferable to use the :upgrade action instead of :install if a newer version is available.
+In this situation it may be preferable to use the :upgrade action instead of :install if a newer version is available.
     * Bonus:
       * What package manager would be used on Ubuntu?
 On Centos?
 Would this work on Windows?

 ## Your first recipe

 9. Let's get cooking!
    * In your home directory, create a new file called hello.rb .
-You can do this from powershell or within your text editor.
+You can do this from Powershell or within your text editor.
    * Open the [Resources Reference](https://docs.chef.io/resource_reference.html) page, or use search to locate the docs for the following resources:
      * file
      * windows_package